 - Angled Corners With Fluted Pilasters And Decorative Carved Accents

 - Adjustable volume control

-It features an adjustable volume rocker which is quite convenient for adjusting the volume, furthermore, the sound comes out of a speaker so there are not a lot of moving parts and that is why durability increases.
+It features an adjustable volume control which is quite convenient for adjusting the volume, furthermore, the sound comes out of a speaker so there are not a lot of moving parts and that is why durability increases.
 Apart from that, the clock uses a quartz mechanism which makes it quite accurate in showing time.
-All things considered, a really good clock and can be bought here.
+All things considered, a really good clock and can be bought.

 This clock has a really good rustic look and is manufactured by none other than our beloved Bulova.
 It is a really durable clock and has a large pendulum which swings slow, and I really like it as it feels satisfying.
 The dial is made out of metal and uses roman numerals.

 - Solid wood and wood veneer case with Old World walnut finish

 - Harmonic 2 triple-chime movement plays choice of Westminster, Ave Maria or Bim-Bam melody on the hour.